Potatoes are one of my personal favorites to grow, probably because of how enjoyable it is to dig them up and discover

 In these cases, you just lay the potato seed on the ground and cover it up with straw, or some other organic material.
 You space them the same as conventional potatoes are planted if you're planting straw potatoes in a row.

-As far as covering them, have enough lose material or straw to cover them at about 4" to 6" between layers.
-Just cover them up with more straw as the potatoes develop and season goes on as they need it.
+As far as covering them, have enough loose material or straw to cover them at about 4" to 6" between layers.
+Just cover them up with more straw as the potatoes develop and as the season progresses, as needed.

 Straw is usually the best organic material to use because its texture allows it to be looser, which helps keep the soil temperature cooler; an advantageous for potatoes.

 In contained areas like a cage or tires, do the same, although it will obviously be limited to how many plantings or hills you want to make.